 A curriculum pitched only at the average, in the hope that it can be differentiated 'up' is unambitious and unlikely to serve anyone's interests very well.
 What able children can do is a good guide to what, in appropriately differentiated forms, should be an entitlement for everyone.
-(Stannard, J. 2009, p.1)
+(Stannard, J, 2009, p.1)

 I am very excited by this quote because I agree with it 100% with the proviso that able is not defined as that top 5 - 10%.
 Maybe "fast learners" would be more appropriate.
-In the coming academic year as KS1 leader for three mixed Year 1/2 classes of children this creative and upward looking curriculum will be my challenge and responsibility.
-Friday Club will continue in my class with new children and even more excitingly each KS1 class will have one timetabled hour each week for "Discovery Time", (Harker, E. 2009), during which the children can begin their journeys of research both into topics which interest them and also into their own learning.
+As KS1 leader for three mixed Year 1/2 classes of children this creative and upward looking curriculum will be my challenge and responsibility.
+Friday Club will continue in my class and even more excitingly each KS1 class will have one timetabled hour each week for "Discovery Time", (Harker, 2009), during which the children can begin their research journeys both into topics which interest them and also into their own learning.

-In preparation for the new Primary Curriculum we will be ... building stronger links between the Early Years Foundation Stage and Key Stage 1 (Rose, J. 2009) as we plan a more creative, play based curriculum which will connect and use the independent skills that the Year 1 children bring with them from
+In preparation for the new Primary Curriculum I will be ... building stronger links between the Early Years Foundation Stage and Key Stage 1 (Rose, 2009) as we plan a more creative, play based curriculum which will connect and use the independent skills that the Year 1 children bring with them from